Elnaril/uniswap-universal-router-decoder/README.md

 ```

 ### How to encode a call to the function V3_SWAP_EXACT_OUT
 This function can be used to swap tokens on a V3 pool.
-Correct allowances must have been set before using sending such transaction.
+Correct allowances must have been set before sending such transaction.
 ```python
 from uniswap_universal_router_decoder import FunctionRecipient, RouterCodec